Tachyon-Sonics/Modula2Java17/README.md

 The above will:
 - Compile modula-2 files from the `./app` directory into the `./generated` directory, using the `org.example.app` package for the generated Java files
-- Create *stub java implementations* for the standard library (or non-portable modules), using the `org.example.lib` package
+- Create *stub java implementations* for the standard library (or non-portable modules) into the `./generated` directory, using the `org.example.lib` package
     - The stub java implementations contain all methods, but without any implementation (just throwing an `UnsupportedOperationException`).
 The idea is that you can implement them in Java manually, starting from these generated stub implementations.
     - The stub java implementations are not generated again if they already exist.
-To generate them again, you must delete them.
+To generate one of them again, you must delete it and run the compilation again.

 ## Invoking the compiler programmatically